How Often Should You Change Your Bedding?

 Why is changing your bedding so important?

-Add to this dead skin cells, hair, and other particles that accumulate in the bedding.
+Our bodies lose up to 1.5 litres of fluid every night - and that's in addition to all the dead skin cells, hair, and other particles that accumulate in your bedding.

 These residues create an ideal breeding ground for dust mites, bacteria, and fungi.